We treat the most common mental health concerns with compassion, expertise, experience, and exceptional quality of care.

 Individuals with GAD experience excessive worrying in multiple areas, most days, to the point that it may interfere with their physical and mental health.
 The chronic worry creates substantial anxiety and physiological sensations like stomach aches, tight muscles, fatigue, rapid heart rate and moodiness to name a few.
 Individuals with GAD normally worry about natural areas of concern, but have difficulty turning it off and often lose time playing out worst-case scenarios.
 Individuals with GAD often experience sleep challenges like falling asleep or waking up frequently, in addition to the physical symptoms from worrying.
 Individuals with GAD may experience difficulty trying new things like travel or recreational/social activities.
 This comes from having difficulty sitting with the unknowns of a future situation.

 Panic attacks can occur for many people struggling with an anxiety disorder as well as those without disordered anxiety.
 Approximately one-third of the population has had a panic attack in the past year.
-That said, people who suffer from panic disorder have heightened and persistent fear of having a panic attack in a situation where they are unable get away or find a way to cope.
+That said, people who suffer from panic disorder have heightened and persistent fear of having a panic attack in a situation where they are unable to get away or find a way to cope.
 A panic attack is defined as the emergence of four or more physiological sensations like racing heart, dizziness, light-headedness, stomach ache, trembling or feelings of derealization peaking in intensity within 10 minutes of onset.

 Those with panic disorder often believe a catastrophic outcome will result from panic attacks.
-For example, they may believe they will lose complete control of their body, that they will die, go crazy or completely and irreparably embarrass themself.
+For example, they may believe they will lose complete control of their body, that they will die, go crazy or completely and irreparably embarrass themselves.
 Often, people with panic disorder will completely avoid situations due to their belief of having a panic attack.
 This is called Agoraphobia.
 Some examples of locations they may avoid are airplanes, traffic, large open spaces, foods (caffeine, sugar and alcohol), emotions (excitement, anger and anxiety) and some activities (exercise and sex).

 Individuals with health anxiety have an acute and persistent fear of illness and/or death.
 They may often engage in heightened health safety behaviors like checking their body for symptoms or seeking constant reassurance from loved ones and health professionals regarding their health.
 Even when reassured, they rarely find comfort or relief for long.
-Other people struggling with health anxiety may completely avoid any health information and health professionals to avoid and information about potential illness through magical thinking.
+Other people struggling with health anxiety may completely avoid any health information and health professionals to avoid any information about potential illness through magical thinking.

 A specific phobia refers to the acute and persistent fear of specific objects or situations that is irrational and unrealistic to any actual danger.
 The phobia causes life-interfering distress and/or impairment.